 Google Public DNS

 Google’s Public DNS servers, which launched in 2009, have become popular among broadband enthusiasts.
-In February 2012, Google claimed that its DNS service was the largest public DNS service in the world, with more than 70 billion requests per day on average.
+Google claims that its DNS service is the largest public DNS service in the world.
 Google’s DNS servers implement a number of approaches to minimise DNS look-up times, which include:

 - over provisioning of servers (to provide high-volume input/output and protection against possible Distributed Denial of Service (DDoS) attacks)